 The ECNL began in 2009 with 40 clubs participating and now in 2014 has 76 clubs with official competition starting at u14.
 Clubs are grouped into seven geographic conferences with conference results determining qualification for a ECNL post season.
 Only three new clubs were accepted in 2013 and it doesn’t appear that the ECNL will expand at a rapid rate.
 No new So Cal clubs have been accepted- it’s still only Eagles, Real So Cal, Slammers, Strikers, West Coast, Blues, Arsenal and Surf.

 ECNL Players participate in about 15-18 Conference/Cross-conference games, 5 National Showcase Events, and the National Championship Games in August.
 Although some So Cal teams still play a few games in the SCDSL, the primary focus for these teams is the ECNL Conference.
 In addition to the competition platform, the ECNL also runs a Player Identification Program for the National team, the Coach and Club Development program to share best practices and the HER Platform to promote female health and wellness.
+Teams play in a two part season starting in the Fall and resuming in the Spring, taking a break for High School soccer.

 The official ECNL program starts at U14, but U12 and U13 teams can participate in a “Jr ECNL” program.
 There can be quite a bit of travel for the ECNL teams and although our Southern California teams have mainly local conference games, teams from Nevada and Arizona are a part of the So Cal Conference.
 The National Showcase Events can be anywhere in the country as well as the National Championship Games.